 The PIP (Pull-in-Place) Advantage

-With the PIP application, a felt liner is saturated with epoxy and pulled into place.
-Once in place, an internal rubber bladder is expanded with air pressure allowing the epoxy to adhere to the host pipe.
+PIP application starts with a felt liner soaked in epoxy and pulled into place through the system.
+When the felt liner is in place, a rubber bladder is expanded internally using air pressure to help the epoxy adhere to the interior of the pipe.

 PIP vs. Inversion method

 The other most common method of CIPP lining is Inversion, which is a less innovative, more traditional technique, where the liner rolls out from the point of entry as it is filled with water, air or steam.
 Once cured-in-place, the end and connection points are trimmed to allow for flow.